 Click here to read a short feature prepared by the Patient-Centered Outcomes Research Institute (PCORI) that provides a glimpse into the workings of the CEASAR study from the points of view of researchers and the patients who partner with the research team.

 At the time of enrollment, eligible participants must have met the following criteria:

 **Please note that CEASAR is currently in the long-term follow-up stage and is no longer enrolling new participants.

 As the ongoing goal for CEASAR is “to help learn more about what treatment works best, for which patients, and in whose hands,” surveys are administered to enrolled participants at established time points.
 These surveys include questions relating to the participant's quality of life and other experiences related to their prostate cancer.

-To date, participants have recieved surveys at five time points: a baseline survey completed within 6 months of their prostate cancer diagnosis, and subsequent follow-up surveys administered at 6 months, 12 months (1 year), 36 months (3 years), and 60 months (5 years).
+To date, participants have recieved surveys at five time points: a baseline survey completed within 6 months of their prostate cancer diagnosis, and subsequent follow-up surveys administered at 6 months, 12 months (1 year), 36 months (3 years), and 60 months (5 years) post-diagnosis.

 **PDF copies of the surveys administered at each CEASAR time point are available here.

 **Basic information regarding the lifestyle and disease characteristics and treatment choices of CEASAR participants is available here.